Skip to main content

 comb g hostname.short # → myhost

-# Query the entire provider (all fields) — alternate formats
+# Query the entire provider (all fields from all sources) — alternate formats

 comb g git . # → values only, one per line (text default)